hotwax/oms-documentation/documents/learn-netsuite/netsuite-deployment/flows/orderSync/syncCustomer.md

 ## Historical Customers

-If HotWax is being deployed in an environment where NetSutie already has a historical record of customers from Shopify and their Shopify internal ID, these need to synced into the OMS before orders can be synced.
+If HotWax is being deployed in an environment where NetSuite already has a historical record of customers from Shopify and their Shopify internal ID, these need to synced into the OMS before orders can be synced.

 {% hint style="danger" %}
 Duplicate customers will be created in NetSuite and HotWax if this sync is not completed before order import.